ropenttd/suds/README.txt

- clients            - lists the clients connected to the server companies          - lists companies date               - returns the ingame date
+ clients            - lists the clients connected to the server companies          - lists companies date               - returns the ingame date ding               - should be ping, but that command was taken.
+Dings the server

  These commands can also be called with channel or serverID as parameter.
 This can be handy when you want to command a server from a different channel or from private message.